 Cleaning removes germs, dirt and impurities from surfaces or objects, while disinfecting kills germs on surfaces or objects.
-If a laboratory confirmed case of COVID-19 was symptomatic while in a specifically identified public transportation setting (such as a train or bus), staff should perform cleaning and disinfection of frequently touched areas throughout the area.
+If a laboratory confirmed case of COVID-19 was symptomatic while in a congregate setting, staff should perform cleaning and disinfection of frequently touched areas throughout the area.